buditanrim/buditanrim.github.io/_posts/2019-03-09-a-framework-to-give-better-design-feedback.md

 ---

 ## Additional note
-#### I don't feel great about the last feedback session I have, what should I do?
+#### I don't feel great about the last feedback session I had, what should I do?
 Don't worry, we're all been there!
 Try again.
 With this framework, you can analyze which part you are at the most?
 It's all about the balanced seasoning.

 - **Analyze 20%, Discuss 10%, Suggest 70% = Possibly destructive** <br/>